-In 1976 trading in rhino horn was banned under the Convention of International Trade in Endangered Species (CITES), to which 175 countries are signatories, including South Africa and those involved in illegal trading.
+In 1976 trading in rhino horn was banned under the Convention of International Trade in Endangered Species (CITES), to which 175 countries are signatories, including South Africa and many others involved in illegal trading.
 But the trade simply moved to the black market.

 In 2007, South Africa only lost 13 rhino to poaching.
 This number increased to 83 in 2008, 122 in 2009 and 2010 to 333.
 In 2011 we lost 448 rhino and in 2012 it was 668.
 2014 was the worst at 1 215 rhino killed in South Africa.